-Ticket prices start from 220 KN (€29) and travel time is 4.5 to 6 hours.
-Note that Jadrolinija makes a few pick-ups and drop-off stops on Korcula, Hvar and Bol before finally docking at Split — an interesting way to go island-hopping!
+The other one is the cheaper Jadrolinija.
+It’s slower as it makes a few pick-up and drop-off stops on Korcula, Hvar and Bol before finally docking at Split — an interesting way to go island-hopping!

 The journey from Dubrovnik to Split takes more or less 3.5 hours.
 You will be picked up and dropped off anywhere you want within the two towns’ central areas.
 It is also possible to be dropped off at Split Airport for an additional fee of 45 KN (€6).